IVR in Flow

 Detect quickly who is on the other end of the line and don`t spend time on machine engagement.
 The answering machine detection (AMD) feature determines whether the call has been answered by a human or voicemail.
 AMD can be applied to all automated outbound calls.

-This feature is activated either in Flow or Broadcast on the Infobip web interface or via API.
+Answering Machine Detection is activated either in Flow or Broadcast on the Infobip web interface or via API.

 Outbound calls sent using IVR over Flow can be recorded.
 Add the Start Call element to enable recording and visit the Voice Recording article for more details.